adolfgusmories/CustomerPersonalityAnalysis/README.md

 "Capstone_Project_Customer_Personality.ipynb" Main code analysis data also with visualization.

-"Klasifikasi.PNG" a picture to decribe classification "Member" of Customer
+"Klasifikasi.PNG" a picture to decribe classification "Member" of Customer which input in specific Markdown cell

 Thank you